If you’re choosing between Shimano Dura-Ace 9150 Di2 and SRAM Red eTap electronic groupsets, lucky you! Here’s how the two different systems compare.

 The RD-R9150 rear derailleur (only one cage length is available) will take cassettes with a minimum sprocket size of 11 teeth and a maximum sprocket size of 30 teeth.

 Unlike the Dura-Ace rear derailleur, the Red eTap one comes in short cage and medium cage versions.
-The short cage will take sprockets with a maximum size of 28 teeth while the medium one will work with sprockets up to 32 teeth, so you can get very low gears with eTap as long as you buy the correct rear derailleur.
+The short cage will take sprockets with a maximum of 33 teeth while the medium one will work with sprockets up to 36 teeth, so you can get very low gears with eTap as long as you buy the correct rear derailleur.
+If you want an old-school set of very close ratios with SRAM's 10-26 AXS cassette, you'll need the short cage mech.

-Both Shimano Dura-Ace Di2 and SRAM Red eTap groupsets are available with hydraulic disc braking.
+Both Shimano Dura-Ace Di2 and SRAM Red eTap AXS groupsets are available with hydraulic disc braking.
+In fact, while SRAM claims to make Red eTap AXS shift-brake levers for cable-operated rim brakes, we've never seen a bike specced with them.

 The Shimano Dura-Ace R9170 dual control levers and hydraulic disc brakes are the first that Shimano has included within the Dura-Ace groupset.
 Previously, you could get Dura-Ace compatible disc brakes but they weren’t actually part of the group.